leoyuan1990/Simple-Solar-System/README.md

 4) Added Pluto!
 Not technically a planet but it was when I was watching Magic School Bus and that was the inspiration for this project in the first place so it would be criminal to not include it.
 Currently working on making the orbit elliptical.

 5) Removed useless code, added useful comments.

+6) Planets now auto orbit around the sun.
+It was trivial to implement (one line) and much better than manual orbiting even though "rewinding" is no longer possible with auto orbiting.